List of Call the Midwife characters: Nurse Jenny Lee

 Nurse Jenny Lee arrives at Nonnatus House in 1957, at the age of 22, completely unaware of the world she is about to enter.
 Believing she has accepted a job with a small private hospital, she is somewhat surprised to find that she has moved into a convent.
 Furthermore, the deprivation of the East End is a huge culture shock for the young woman who has enjoyed a privileged upbringing in the home counties and spent time in Paris before training as a nurse.
 However, although initially shocked by the conditions in which her patients live, Jenny comes to accept the material limitations of the world in which she works and to love the people who must live there.

 She went to London to try and run away from her feelings for a married man, Gerald.
 Her best friend Jimmy arrives, and although he makes her feel more at ease, he also makes things more complicated by revealing that he is in love with her.
 She turns him down and they remain friends.
 She becomes good friends with her colleagues and patients, and always tries to help those around her.
-Toward the end of Series 2 and halfway through Series 3, she starts dating Alec, a friend of Jimmy's.
-Alec dies in a tragic accident and after his funeral, Jenny travels to the Nonnatans' mother house in Chichester for compassionate leave.
+Toward the end of Series 2, she starts dating Alec, a friend of Jimmy's.
+Halfway through Series 3, Alec dies in a tragic accident and after his funeral, Jenny travels to the Nonnatans' mother house in Chichester for compassionate leave.
 She returns to Nonnatus House after taking time to grieve, and decides to begin working at the London Hospital in the Maternity Ward.
 She leaves soon after, not liking the hospital's policy of requiring impersonal relationships between nurses and their patients.

 At the end of Series 3, she meets Phillip Worth (her future husband), the cousin of an expectant mother for whom she is caring and begins a relationship with him.
 She eventually decides to pursue a career change to care for those with terminal illnesses; she leaves Nonnatus House to work at the Marie Curie Hospital in Hampstead.
 It is shown in the Series 3 Christmas Special that she eventually married Phillip and started a family, and still kept in contact with the friends she made at Nonnatus House.